Title IX Policy Prohibiting Sexual Harassment and Sexual Misconduct

 If you disclose an incident to a College of Westchester employee who is responsible for responding to or reporting sexual violence or sexual harassment, but wish to maintain confidentiality or do not consent to the institution’s request to initiate an investigation, the Title IX Coordinator must weigh your request against our obligation to provide a safe, non-discriminatory environment for all members of our community, including you.

-We may seek consent from you prior to conducting an investigation.
+We will seek consent from you prior to conducting an investigation.
 You may decline to consent to an investigation, and that determination will be honored unless The College of Westchester’s failure to act does not adequately mitigate the risk of harm to you or other members of The College of Westchester community.
 Honoring your request may limit our ability to meaningfully investigate and pursue conduct action against an accused individual.

 In evaluating a request not to investigate or to maintain confidentiality, The College of Westchester will consider many factors to determine whether to proceed despite that request.
 These factors include, but are not limited to: